LAG1996/Autline/README.md

 *Autline* isn't in a working state just yet, as I'm still planning out its architecture.
 Right now, it's just a mock-up so that I can figure out what goes where.
 However, you can check out the old [app](https://heroletter.herokuapp.com/views/story_editor.html#) to get an idea of its basic functionality.
 As usual with these solo prototypes, you can expect some bugs.
 It works *mostly* well :)
+The way Autline will function will be quite different, but I think you'll get the idea from playing with Hero Letter.